ZION NATIONAL PARK GEOLOGY

 Zion National Park is part of what is known as the Grand Staircase.
 While this may seem to be a strange name, the region around Zion National Park is indeed a staircase of geologic formations.

 The Grand Staircase encompasses the area from Bryce Canyon to the Grand Canyon.
 Over 10,000 feet of sedimentary materials (sand, gravel and mud) are layered on top of each-other and, at different levels, these are constantly being eroded by flooding rains and rivers and streams throughout the region.

 The bottom layer of rock at Bryce Canyon is essentially the top layer of Zion National Park, and following suit the bottom layer at Zion National Park is the top layer at the Grand Canyon.

-Click here to visit our activities page and learn more about taking a guided canyoneering experience into the slot canyons like The Narrows or other parts of Zion National Park.
+Visit our activities page and learn more about taking a guided canyoneering experience into the slot canyons like The Narrows or other parts of Zion National Park.